dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A0: DCE Master Artifact List
 # Date Created: C1
 # Author: AI Model & Curator
-# Updated on: C167 (Add new planning artifacts for Cycle 1)
+# Updated on: C169 (Add A69, A70 for workflow planning)

 ## 1. Purpose